syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 # Editors in .NET MAUI DataForm (SfDataForm)

-The data form supports following built-in editors to edit the data:
+The data form supports the following built-in editors to edit the data:

 <table>
 <tr>